 Everyone, everywhere should participate, from an individual in their home (or even car!) to a school and even a major corporate office.
 Talk to your friends, family, and co-workers about the ShakeOut and encourage their participation.

-Register for free at ShakeOut.org/register to be counted and listed in your community, get email updates, and have the peace of mind knowing you can deal with any earthquake in our future.
+Register for free at ShakeOut.org/register to be counted and listed in your community, get email updates, and have the peace of mind knowing that you have taken action to be more prepared and ready for earthquakes.

 How do I protect myself in an earthquake?
 I have heard about Drop, Cover, and Hold On, but what happened to the "Doorframe" or "Triangle of Life" theory?
 Why shouldn't I run outside?

-Do you have audio or video to help guide our ShakeOut drill?
+Do you have videos, presentations, or audio files to help guide our ShakeOut drill?

 How do I register for ShakeOut?
 Why should I?

-Register for free at ShakeOut.org/register to be counted and listed in your community, get email updates, and have the peace of mind knowing you can deal with any earthquake in our future.
+Register for free at ShakeOut.org/register to be counted and listed in your community, get email updates, and have the peace of mind knowing that you have taken action to be more prepared and ready for earthquakes.

 ShakeOut Profile Issues